-- There are a number of factors that lead to the operational conditions which resulted in an OFO being called.
-Customer imbalances from many NBAAs and a few NGSAs and Core Procurement Groups were identified as significant contributors on numerous occasions. - For this quarter, there was no significant imbalance contribution from PG&E's Market Center. - High inventory OFOs tend to occur more frequently on the weekend, as declines in demand are not matched by reduced supplies.
-Low inventory OFOs tend to occur more frequently during weekdays, when demand tends to be higher. - System-wide OFOs continue to be more effective than customer-specific OFOs in bringing pipeline inventory back into acceptable levels, although the response from customer-specific OFOs has improved. - The data shows non-targeted balancing entities actually adversely increasing their imbalances during announced customer-specific OFOs.
-This reduces the effectiveness of customer-specific OFOs and can lead to subsequent system-wide OFOs. - ❖ The California gas production daily imbalances have adversely impacted the pipeline operations on OFO days.
+- For this quarter, there was no imbalance contribution from PG&E's Market Center. - High inventory OFOs tend to occur more frequently on the weekend, as declines in demand are not matched by reduced supplies.
+Low inventory OFOs tend to occur more frequently during weekdays, when demand tends to be higher. - System-wide OFOs continue to be more effective than customer-specific OFOs in bringing pipeline inventory back into acceptable levels, especially in high inventory events.
+However, the response from customer-specific OFOs has improved. - The data shows some non-targeted balancing entities adversely increasing their imbalances during announced customer-specific OFOs.
+This reduces the effectiveness of customer-specific OFOs and can lead to subsequent system-wide OFOs. - ❖ The California gas production daily imbalances can adversely impacted the pipeline operations on OFO days.
 However, this situation appears to have improved since the issue was raised at the August 29th OFO Forum.